jayinc/docs/content/client-libraries/voice-forms/voice-date-picker/_index.md

   }
 </script>

 Voice Date Picker is a voice-enabled date picker component.
-It can automatically change the date if the specified _entity type_ with a [Speechly Date](/slu-examples/standard-variables/#supported-standard-variables) as the _entity value_ is found in the SpeechSegment.
+It changes the date if the specified _entity type_ with a [Speechly Date](/slu-examples/standard-variables/#supported-standard-variables) as the _entity value_ is found in the SpeechSegment.

 You can [customise the appearance](#styling-the-components) the component with `css`.